openshift-pipelines/pipelines-as-code/docs/content/docs/guide/statuses.md

-If you set `error-detection-from-container-logs` to `true` in the `pipeline-as-code` [config map](/docs/install/settings.md), pipelines-as-code will try to detect the errors from the container logs and add them as annotations on the Pull Request where the error occured.
+If you set `error-detection-from-container-logs` to `true` in the `pipeline-as-code` [config map](/docs/install/settings.md), pipelines-as-code will try to detect the errors from the container logs and add them as annotations on the Pull Request where the error occurred.

 We currently support only the simple case  where the error looks like `makefile` or `grep` output of this format: